-The Government has named and shamed more than 350 employers who failed to pay workers the national minimum wage or national living wage, with high street stalwart Debenhams identified as one of the most prominent offenders.
+The Government has named and shamed more than 350 employers who failed to pay workers the national minimum wage, with high street stalwart Debenhams identified as one of the most prominent offenders.

 The department store failed to pay almost £135,000 to just under 12,000 workers – a failure it blamed on a 2015 technical error in its payroll calculations.
 Employers in the hospitality, retail, hairdressing and social care sectors also dominate the list.

 HM Revenue & Customs is currently working on 1,500 underpayment cases, with more firms set to be announced.
 Only 13 companies have been prosecuted for non-compliance with minimum wage laws since 2007.